MysteryZer0/SWE3643_Spring_Proj/README.md

 ---

 **Unit Testing**
+For the user without the IDE

 1. Open the terminal application
 2. type in "cd" followed by the directory ex) For my case it is "C:\Users\jhlee\Desktop\webcalculator\webcalculator\src\test\java\com\Junhyeok\webcalculator"
 3. Type in "javac WebcalculatorApplicationTests.java" to compile
 4. Type in "javac WebcalculatorApplicationTests.java" to run

 **Executing End-To-End Testing**
+For the user without the IDE

 1. Open the terminal application
 2. type in "cd" followed by the directory ex) For my case it is "C:\Users\jhlee\Desktop\webcalculator\webcalculator\src\main\java\com\Junhyeok\webcalculator"
 3. Type in "javac WebcalculatorApplication.java" to compile
 4. Type in "java WebcalculatorApplication.java" to run

+Video
+---